mroumesy/DRAGyS/README.md

 and run

     pip install -e .
 In a python file, you can now import _dragys_ and launch the GUI.
-Typically, enter these python lines to lauch the tool
+Typically, enter these python lines to launch the tool

     import dragys
     if __name__ == "__main__":